-Manage Azure Sentinel workspaces at scale
+Manage Microsoft Sentinel workspaces at scale

 As a service provider, you may have onboarded multiple customer tenants to Azure Lighthouse.
 Azure Lighthouse allows service providers to perform operations at scale across several Azure Active Directory (Azure AD) tenants at once, making management tasks more efficient.

-Azure Sentinel delivers security analytics and threat intelligence, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.
-With Azure Lighthouse, you can manage multiple Azure Sentinel workspaces across tenants at scale.
+Microsoft Sentinel delivers security analytics and threat intelligence, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.
+With Azure Lighthouse, you can manage multiple Microsoft Sentinel workspaces across tenants at scale.
 This enables scenarios such as running queries across multiple workspaces, or creating workbooks to visualize and monitor data from your connected data sources to gain insights.
 IP such as queries and playbooks remain in your managing tenant, but can be used to perform security management in the customer tenants.

 Though we refer to service providers and customers in this topic, this guidance also applies to enterprises using Azure Lighthouse to manage multiple tenants.